Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Plan Computation

-Constraints \eqref{eq:2} through \eqref{eq:4} initialize the state variable for initial state and true goal state of $\mathbf{A}$.
-Constraints \eqref{eq:5} and \eqref{eq:6} initialize the initial belief variable for both the observers.
-Constraint \eqref{eq:7} states that if a goal is true in the final belief of the observer then the corresponding goal variable will be true.
-Constraint \eqref{eq:8} through \eqref{eq:10} enforce the transition function, $\Gamma(\cdot)$, on actor's state and action.
-Specifically, constraint \eqref{eq:8} validates the applicability of an action, constraint \eqref{eq:9} states that for a resulting state to be true both the action and its precondition state should be true, and similarly constraint \eqref{eq:10} validates an action with respect to the precondition state and resulting state.
-Constraint \eqref{eq:11} sets the corresponding observation symbol for each observer depending on the transition.
+Constraint \eqref{eq:3} sets the initial state and says that a state that satisfies the true goal should be achieved in the last time step for $\mathbf{A}$.
+Constraint \eqref{eq:6} sets the initial belief for both the observers.
+Constraint \eqref{eq:7} says that if a goal is satisfied in the final belief of an observer then the corresponding goal variable will be true.
+Constraint \eqref{eq:8} through \eqref{eq:10} enforce the transition function.
+Specifically, constraint \eqref{eq:8} validates the applicability of an action in a state, constraint \eqref{eq:9} states that for a resulting state to be true both the action and the state in which it is applied should be true, and similarly constraint \eqref{eq:10} validates an action with respect to its previous state and the resulting state.
+Constraint \eqref{eq:11} enforces the corresponding observation symbol for each observer depending on the $\langle a, s' \rangle$ pair.
 Constraints \eqref{eq:12} through \eqref{eq:16} enforce a belief update.
 Specifically, constraint \eqref{eq:12} states that an action is not applicable in a belief state if either the belief state or the observation is untrue.
-Constraint \eqref{eq:13} states that an action can not be applied in a belief state that is untrue.
+Constraint \eqref{eq:13} states that an action cannot be applied in a belief state that is untrue.
 Constraint \eqref{eq:14} states that an action cannot be true if the resulting belief state is untrue.
 Constraint \eqref{eq:15} states that an action cannot be true if the corresponding observation is untrue.
 Constraint \eqref{eq:16} states that a belief state is true if the sum of actions leading to it is at least 1.
-Constraint \eqref{eq:17} ensures at most one action is possible in each time step.
+Constraint \eqref{eq:17} ensures only one action is possible at each step.